 PSG list and CLP list

 PSG and CLP lists were born from "Phasmid Study Group" and "Phasma" respectively.
 These are the 2 biggest associations of enthusiasts of phasmids.
-At the beginning, the main objective of both lists was to maintain control of the stocks that have been imported.
+In the beginning, the main objective of both lists was to maintain control of the stocks that have been imported.
 Nonetheless, nowadays both lists are full of errors (wrong identifications, scientific names not updated, lack of information of the collecting event, lack of photos, etc.).
 That is why we have decided to present and bring together all known information about each of the stocks that are bred or have been bred in captivity in this website, and step by step try to correct as many mistakes as possible.
 For this purpose, these are the steps we plan to do:

 - Merge all the info known from CLP and PSG lists. (done)